Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Summary and conclusions

 \item Under the hypothesis that the same CO--to--H$_{\rm 2}$ conversion factor applies to the thin and the thick disks, we estimate that the thick disk can contribute up to $\sim 27\%$ of the total molecular gas mass.

-\item The vertical extent of the molecular gas is comparable to that of the diffuse ionized gas, but significantly smaller than that of the neutral atomic hydrogen, which dominates the budget of neutral gas in the halo at larger heights.
+\item The vertical extent of the molecular gas is comparable to that of the \lancom{DIG}, but significantly smaller than that of the neutral atomic hydrogen, which dominates the budget of neutral gas in the halo at larger heights.

-\item The molecular thick disk shows no evidence for a significant vertical rotation lag, in contrast to the HI component.
-The distribution and kinematic properties of the extraplanar CO gas indicate that this component traces the cumulative effect of multiple gas ejection events driven by star formation in the disk over the past few tens of Myr.
+\item The molecular thick disk shows no evidence for a significant vertical rotation lag, in contrast to the $\HI$ and $\rm H\alpha$ components.
+The distribution and kinematic properties of the extraplanar CO gas indicate that this component traces the cumulative effect of multiple gas ejection events driven by \lancom{SF} in the disk over the past few tens of Myr.

 \item The spatial association between molecular gas, ionized gas, and dust filaments, together with the limited vertical extent and kinematic properties, strongly favors a stellar-feedback-driven galactic fountain as the dominant mechanism shaping the thick molecular disk.
-Alternative scenarios involving external accretion, which are required to explain the properties of the HI gas extending up to $\sim 22$~kpc from the disk, appear less likely for the molecular component. \end{enumerate}
+Alternative scenarios involving external accretion, which are required to explain the properties of the $\HI$ gas extending up to $\sim 22$~kpc from the disk, appear less likely for the molecular component. \end{enumerate}

 These results demonstrate that molecular gas can be efficiently lifted into the halo of non-active and non-starburst disk galaxies, where it participates in disk-halo cycling processes.
 Interferometric observations that do not include a zero-spacing correction would filter out the existence of low-level CO emission coming from putative thick disk components.
 Future high-sensitivity observations combining single-dish and interferometric data from an additional sample of edge-on galaxies will be crucial in assessing how common thick molecular disks are, and in quantifying their role in galaxy evolution.